 Glancing up and down the corridor, Gabriel walked you back inside your bedroom.
 He closed the door behind him and shoved your bodily against it.
 Although you were used to roughhousing with Bucky, this was anything but pleasant.
 You whimpered fearfully, eyes caught in the gleam of his dark green ones.

-"He talks about you all the bloody time," he ground out, ire clipping his tone.
+"He talks about you all the time," he ground out, ire clipping his tone.
 But it wasn't his frustration or even his words that surprised you.
-It was the hint of Scottish accent coming out.
+It was the hint of accent coming out.
 "It gets rather dull after a while."
 The rolling of his r's cemented your suspicion.
-"What's a pretty lass like you doin' with a git like him, anyhow?"
+"What's a pretty girl like you doing with someone like him?"
 He caressed the side of your face, making your skin crawl.
 Bile rose up sharply in your throat.

 He was clever, you realized.
 Instead of making a scene in the hallway, where he knew there were cameras, he'd managed to make it look like you let him in your room.
-"Don't cry, luv, it's quite unbecoming."
+"Don't cry, it's quite unbecoming."
 He licked your cheek and chuckled cruelly in the shell your ear.
-"Now, tell me where the White Wolf is, and I won't have to hurt ya."
+"Now, tell me where the Winter Soldier is, and I won't have to hurt you."

 "T-Training," you replied, hating how powerless he rendered you, "with S-Steve."